Casting Crowns: Early years, initial success, and early history

-Recent years
+Recent history

-Casting Crowns was one of the rare American bands to ever have been invited to North Korea.
-They attended the 2009 Spring Friendship Arts Festival in Pyongyang where they performed with the Annie Moses Band.
-This was Casting Crowns' second invitation to the festival sponsored by Global Resource Services, the first time being in 2007.
-On August 30, 2009, Casting Crowns performed on Huckabee, Mike Huckabee's political show.
+Casting Crowns is one of the rare American bands to ever have been invited to visit North Korea.
+They attended the 2009 Spring Friendship Arts Festival in Pyongyang performing with the Annie Moses Band.
+It was Casting Crowns' second invitation to the festival sponsored by Global Resource Services, the first time being in 2007.
+On August 30, 2009, they performed on Huckabee, Mike Huckabee's political show.

 Casting Crowns' fourth major studio album, Until the Whole World Hears, was released on November 17, 2009, debuting at No. 4 on the Billboard 200 and selling over 167,000 copies in its first week alone, setting a new record for the highest Christian album debut in history.
 It was certified gold within four weeks.
 The title track and first single from the album became the group's ninth No. 1 single in January 2010.

-In April 2010, Casting Crowns won the Dove Award for Artist of the Year, their first ever win in that category.
+In April 2010, they won the Dove Award for Artist of the Year, their first ever win in that category.
 A music video for the title track of Until the Whole World Hears was posted on the band's YouTube page on August 23, 2010.

 The track "Glorious Day" was released as a single in 2011 and reached No. 1 on Billboard Christian Songs during the week of April 23, 2011.

-"Courageous", was released as a single on July 19, 2011.
-The music video for the song was released on June 13, 2011 and promotes the film Courageous.
+"Courageous" was released as a single on July 19, 2011.
+The music video for the song was released on June 13, 2011, and promotes the film Courageous.
 The song was featured on, Come to the Well, which was released on October 18, 2011.
 "Jesus, Friend of Sinners", the album's second single, was released in 2012.
 In 2012, Josh Mix joined the band, replacing guitar player Hector Cervantes.

 The Acoustic Sessions: Volume One, was released on January 22, 2013.
 In early 2013, the band recorded their own version of the hymn "I Surrender All" for the album Jesus, Firm Foundation.
 Also, lead singer Mark Hall recorded the title song with Mike Donehey of Tenth Avenue North, Steven Curtis Chapman, and Mandisa.
-To end the year, the band joined Chapman, Natalie Grant, Matthew West, and other artists on "The Story Tour 2013" performing songs from The Story.
+Ending the year, the band joined Chapman, Natalie Grant, Matthew West, and other artists on "The Story Tour 2013" performing songs from The Story.